piulin/piured-engine/README.md

 convert them into another intermediate format.
 This means that all the songs that are available for Pump-style would work off-the-shelf in PIURED.
 2. A loader that supports both MP3 and OGG audio formats.
 These are the most common formats used in Stepmania audio files.
-4. Support for changes of BPM, SCROLL, STOPS, DELAYS as well as changes of SPEED (attributes used in Stepmania to create effects).
+3. Support for changes of BPM, SCROLL, STOPS, DELAYS as well as changes of SPEED (attributes used in Stepmania to create effects).
-3. Pump-single and Pump-double styles.
+4. Pump-single, Pump-double and Pump-Halfdouble styles.
-4. VS. mode, including two players playing any combination of Pump-single and Pump-double styles.
+5. VS. mode, including two or more players playing any combination of Pump-single and Pump-double styles.
+6. Remote input capabilities to create online-like battles.
-5. On-the-fly tuning of the offset parameter.
+7. On-the-fly tuning of the offset parameter.
-6. Variable speed rates.
+8. Variable speed rates.
-7. A number of Noteskins to choose from (sprite-based).
+9. A number of Noteskins to choose from (sprite-based).
-8. Game performance metrics.
+10. Game performance metrics.
-9. Visual effects close to the original arcade.
+11. Visual effects close to the original arcade.
-10. A background theme which "FEELS THE BEAT".
+12. A background theme which "FEELS THE BEAT".

 ### Limitations

 There are, however, some features available in Stepmania that PIURED does not support:

-2. The engine only supports a 4/4 bar.
+1. The engine only supports a 4/4 bar.
-3. BGA in any video format is not supported.
+2. BGA in any video format is not supported.
-4. Dance pads or Joysticks are not supported as input methods.
+3. Dance pads or Joysticks are not supported as input methods.
-5. Performance metrics may not be deterministic.
+4. Performance metrics may not be deterministic.
-6. Only Pump-single, Pump-double and Pump-halfdouble styles are supported.
+5. Only Pump-single, Pump-double and Pump-halfdouble styles are supported.
 Any other style may cause the engine to crash.

 ## Contributing